marcelonyc/xformer-builder/docs_src/docs/README.md

 3. Test transformations: Once the transformers are created, click on the "Test" button to execute the transformations.
     - The result displays on the column's row.
 You need to [expand](#expand-row-to-see-transformation-resutls) it.
     - Any errors will display in the column's row
-4. When you are finished, Name the transformer
+4. When you are finished, Name the transformer.
-5. Test all the transformers from the navigation bar
+5. Test all the transformers from the navigation bar. (:runner:)
 6. Save transformers
-    - The output goes to the console

-The transformer is saved into multiple lists.
-Right now is just a print to the console.
-The actual code is base64 encoded.

 ## Application Configuration
 To customize the application configuration, review the [CONFIG.INI](CONFIG.md) document